This post may contain affiliate links. See our affiliate disclosure.

 Serving Suggestions

-We typically like to serve this Vegan Mushroom Stroganoff recipe over pasta or mashed potatoes.
+We typically like to serve this Vegan Mushroom Stroganoff recipe over buttered pasta or mashed potatoes.
 Eric prefers it over pasta since his family used to serve it over egg noodles when he was a kid.

 I prefer it over mashed potatoes!
 The way the creamy sauce blends with the fluffy potatoes is just a perfect combination.